The S3 storage engine has been available since MariaDB 10.5.4.

 The S3 storage engine is read only and allows one to archive MariaDB tables in Amazon S3, or any third-party public or private cloud that implements S3 API (of which there are many), but still have them accessible for reading in MariaDB.

-To move data to S3 one can do
+To move data from an existing table to S3, one can run:

 To get data back to a 'normal' table one can do: